 - Look into getting certified as a fitness instructor – more about why this is important to me now in future posts

 Another oddball celebration fact brought to you by Fitbit – the activity tracking system I use to track my steps everyday for the past year – and I’ve officially walked 2000 miles.
 That does not seem possible, but it’s a wonderful achievement to have at the official 1 year anniversary of my using their fitness tracking device.

 On the whole triathlon thing, feel free to start laughing now since I haven’t swam in years, and don’t currently own a bike!
 I’ll be looking for sponsors though… interested?
 If you have connections to any fitness companies, comment on this post and I’ll be happy to get in touch with them.

 What does your next level dream look like?
 Are you dreaming big enough?

 Have a healthy week – Heather

-The Take Your Fitness Dream To The Next Level by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Take Your Fitness Dream To The Next Level by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.